Chemical Waste Disposal

 - Australian Standard AS/NZS 2243.2- Safety in Laboratories Part 2:Chemical aspects (2006)

 Heads of academic/administrative units and supervisory staff have a particular responsibility for ensuring that all persons who generate chemical waste dispose of it appropriately.
 This includes the development of waste disposal procedures, communicating local requirements to staff and students and ensuring that appropriate training is provided.
-The local safety officer can also provide specific advice on for disposing of chemical waste.
+The local safety officer can also provide specific advice on safe disposal of chemical waste.

 1. Types of chemical waste